 Goalkeepers require specialized equipment to protect against unique risks associated with their position.

-• Specialized Gear: Additional protective gear, such as elbow pads, can further safeguard goalkeepers during intense play.
+- Specialized Gear: Additional protective gear like elbow pads can further safeguard goalkeepers during intense play.

 6. Inspect the Playing Field Regularly